flokleiser/IADMethods_Blog/docs/Lesson-5.md

 >[preece_rogers_sharp.pdf](texts/week5/week5_preece_rogers_sharp.pdf)
 >
 >1) **What are the new terms in this text?
 How are they defined?
 Where do they come from?**
+>- Usability testing: Evaluation that tests a users performance and evaluates their satisfaction with the system.
+Is done in a laboratory setting.
+Particularly important in later stages of design.
+>- Field studies: Evaluation that is done in a natural environment as opposed to a controlled setting.
+>- Analytical evaluation: Evaluations that dont involve end-users.
+Is done in a laboratory setting, often involving heuristics.
+>
 >
 >2) **Who are the authors?
 Where do they work?
 Who do they refer to?**
 >- Book published in 2013